ASUKA39/TenSEAL-Image-Recognition/README.md

 ## Introduction

 This is a simple project that uses TenSEAL for homomorphic encryption and decryption, as well as similarity calculation of images in encrypted form.

+Here is the workflow of this project:
-I encrypt the three channels of 1001 images using the BFV/CKKS scheme with different contexts for each channel.
-One of the images is encrypted using the user's context.
-Then, I serialize the BFV/CKKS vector objects and save them in SQLite.
-After that, I deserialize the serialized objects and calculate the squared cosine similarity numerator and denominator between the BFV/CKKS vector of the target image and these vectors in encrypted form.
-I return the numerator and denominator of all squared cosine similarities in encrypted form and decrypt them using the user's context.
-Then, I calculate the squared cosine similarity for each channel separately and find the ID of the most similar image, which is returned to the database.
-Finally, the database retrieves the encrypted image vector corresponding to the ID and returns it to the user, who can decrypt and reconstruct the image using their private key.
+1. The encrypted images generator encrypt the three channels of 1001 images using the BFV/CKKS scheme with different contexts for each channel.
+One of the images is encrypted using the client's context.
+2. Then, client retrieve all the data from SQLite and serialize the BFV/CKKS vector objects and save them in SQLite.
+3. After that, server deserialize the serialized objects and calculate the squared cosine similarity numerator and denominator between the BFV/CKKS vector of the target image and these vectors in encrypted form.
+4. Server return the numerator and denominator of all squared cosine similarities in encrypted form and client decrypt them using the client's context.
+5. Then, client calculate the squared cosine similarity for each channel separately and find the ID of the most similar image, which is returned to the database.
+6. Finally, the database retrieves the encrypted image vector corresponding to the ID and returns it to the client, who can decrypt and reconstruct the image using their private key.
+- **Attention:** The "client" and "server" mentioned above are actually the same machine in my implementation, but they can be different machines in practice.

 ## Platform and Environment